Goutam1511/Socket-Programming-with-C/README.md

 2. A Simple TCP Single-Client Server program that takes the port number as command-line argument and can listen and accept a client connection and interact with the client till it says "Bye" just like a simple chat application.
 3. A Multi-client Echo Server using fork() that sends the same response back to client that client sent.
+4. A raw socket implementation of ICMP echo ping programme that fills all the headers starting from Ethernet header to ICMP header with payload (Complete packet implementation from Scratch).